Azure-Samples/cognitive-services-node-sdk-samples/README.md

 1. Get a cognitive services API key with which to authenticate the SDK's calls.
 [Sign up here](https://azure.microsoft.com/en-us/services/cognitive-services/directory/) by navigating to the **Search** services and acquiring an API key.
 You can get a trial key for **free** which will expire after 30 days.

 1. Set the following environment variables using the information from the service principle that you created.
+You only need to set the environment variables for which you want to run the samples.

     ```
     export AZURE_ENTITY_SEARCH_KEY={your service key}
     export AZURE_WEB_SEARCH_KEY={your service key}
+    export AZURE_VIDEO_SEARCH_KEY={your service key}
+    export AZURE_NEWS_SEARCH_KEY={your service key}
     ```

     > [AZURE.NOTE] On Windows, use `set` instead of `export`.